Mind Your Theory: Theory of Mind Goes Deeper Than Reasoning: Introduction

-In this paper, we first discuss contemporary approaches to ToM in AI research.
-This includes LLM benchmarks, ToM injection for LLMs, Probing LLMs for ToM, and agent-focused ToM models.
-We identify that the focal point of this research is the correct attribution of mental states.
-We then turn to cognitive science.
-We identify a discrepancy between the science behind biological and synthetic agents, as the former focuses on the act of mentalizing as well as correct inference.
-We finally identify ways to improve AI science, inspired by work in biological agents.
+In this paper, we first discuss contemporary approaches to ToM in AI research at a high level.
+This includes LLM benchmarks, ToM add-ons for LLMs, and agent-focused ToM models.
+We identify that the focal point of current LLM and AI research is logical inference \cite{verbrugge2008learning}, corresponding to step II (and Type C errors), which is based on the determination of DoM in the first stage.
+We experiment with two common ToM benchmarks to demonstrate this conclusion.
+We then turn to the cognitive science literature and identify differences in the definition of ToM behind biological and synthetic agents, as the former focuses also on step I -- the act of mentalizing, and not only on correct inference.
+We finally identify ways to improve ToM research in AI, inspired by work in biological agents.

-Our contributions are: (1) Synthesis of ToM across fields (2) Identification of gaps between the cognitive and AI science literature; and (3) We provide a road map for appropriate evaluation of ToM invocation inspired by cognitive science and biological agents.
+Our contributions are: (1) We explore and discuss ways of addressing ToM in various fields.
+(2) We formally describe ToM tasks as a two-step task, inspired by cognitive science.
+(3) We identify a lacuna in existing LLM works which tend to overlook the first step of mentalizing and focus instead on logic problems.
+(4) We provide a roadmap for appropriate evaluation of ToM invocation inspired by biological agents.